jakesgordon/rack-rabbit/README.md

 ## Summary

-Building an SOA with rabbitMQ?
+Building an SOA with rabbitMQ ?
 Use RackRabbit for:

   * Hosting a cluster of worker processes that...
   * ... subscribe to a queue/exchange